dusty-nv/jetson-inference/docs/imagenet-example.md

 	}
 ```

-Since `imageNet::Classify()` returns an integer-based index of the object class (between 0 and 1000), we use the `imageNet::GetClassDesc()` function to retrieve a human-readable description of the object.
-These descriptions of the 1000 classes are parsed from [`ilsvrc12_synset_words.txt`](data/networks/ilsvrc12_synset_words.txt) when the network gets loaded (this file was previously downloaded when the `jetson-inference` repo was built).
+Since `imageNet::Classify()` returns an integer-based index of the object class (between 0 and 1000 for ILSVRC12), we use the `imageNet::GetClassDesc()` function to retrieve a human-readable description of the object.

+These descriptions of the 1000 classes are parsed from [`ilsvrc12_synset_words.txt`](../data/networks/ilsvrc12_synset_words.txt) when the network gets loaded (this file was previously downloaded when the `jetson-inference` repo was built).

 #### Shutting Down